Safarveisi/water_level_anomaly_detection/README.md

 | `inventory.yml` | Ansible inventory (remote managed nodes) |
 | `helper/` | Contains all helper modules |
 | `deploy/` | Contains manifest files to deploy the app on K8s |

+## Extra

+### Ansible

+We use Ansible to automate the process of cloning a Git repository on target servers to which we have SSH access.
+This approach allows us to replicate the repository on multiple servers without the need for manual work.
+Refer to `playbook.yml` for the tasks involved and `inventory.yml` for the list of target servers.